mpfeppat/mpfeppat/Readme.md

 Multi-Party Function Evaluation with Perfectly Private Audit Trail
 ------------------------------------------------------------------

-The author of this code has been anonymized to respect the rules of the anonymous submission process of the 14th International Conference on Applied Cryptography and Network Security http://acns2016.sccs.surrey.ac.uk
+The code on this repository is the prototype implementation of the results presented at the 14th International Conference on Applied Cryptography and Network Security http://acns2016.sccs.surrey.ac.uk

 regarding the paper entitled :
-"Multi-Party Function Evaluation with Perfectly Private Audit Trail"
+"Verifiable Multi-Party Computation with Perfectly Private Audit Trail"

-Nevertheless, the following sha256 hash contains the author's identity :
-55d44eb75dc3e35e2f7f495161f7edfb599125e6a3d69ef2cd0f358e256743e0
+(the complete reference of the paper will be posted soon)

 The modules presented here contain